-- detectable signal for both the male and autosomal targets.
-Obtaining the expected results will constitute a pass. - 9.3.3.2 The QC will be documented on Form 418-QC or electronic equivalent in ILIMS.
-If applicable, attach the 7500 Load Sheets, Standard Curves, and Results Sheets.

-9.3.4 Plexor® HY System Kit
+- 9.3.3.2 The QC will be documented on Form 418-QC or electronic equivalent in ILIMS.
+If applicable, attach the 7500 Load Sheets, Standard Curves, and Results Sheets. - 9.3.4 Plexor® HY System Kit

-- 9.3.4.1 To check the new kit lot, perform quantitation as usual with a 1:10 dilution of the PowerQuant® Male gDNA Standard as sample.
+9.3.4.1 To check the new kit lot, perform quantitation as usual with a 1:10 dilution of the PowerQuant® Male gDNA Standard as sample.
 A pass will be achieved when the standard curve slopes are within the acceptable range and gDNA quant values are near the expected value.
 The sample should yield a male DNA result comparable to the autosomal DNA result.
-Record the slopes obtained for the standard curves, as well as the autosomal and male quantitation results. - 9.3.4.2 The QC will be documented on Form 419-QC or electronic equivalent in ILIMS.
-If applicable, attach the 7500 Load Sheets, Standard Curves, and Results Sheets. - 9.3.5 PowerPlex® Fusion System Kit - 9.3.5.1 A positive and negative control are to be processed from amplification.
+Record the slopes obtained for the standard curves, as well as the autosomal and male quantitation results.

+- 9.3.4.2 The QC will be documented on Form 419-QC or electronic equivalent in ILIMS.
+If applicable, attach the 7500 Load Sheets, Standard Curves, and Results Sheets. - 9.3.5 PowerPlex® Fusion System Kit - 9.3.5.1 A positive and negative control from the kit undergoing the QC are to be processed from amplification.
 A pass will be achieved by obtaining the expected results for each of the samples run and data of acceptable quality (e.g. sufficient RFUs).
-Comments regarding quality concerns are to be noted as appropriate. - 9.3.5.2 If the kit is to be used for the direct amplification of offender samples the direct amplification method is to be followed for the QC including the addition of 5X AmpSolutionTM. - 9.3.5.3 The QC will be documented on Form 420-QC or electronic equivalent in ILIMS. - 9.3.6 PowerPlex® Y23 System Kit - 9.3.6.1 A male positive and negative control are to be processed from amplification.
+Comments regarding quality concerns are to be noted as appropriate. - 9.3.5.2 If the kit is to be used for the direct amplification of offender samples the direct amplification method is to be followed for the QC including the addition of 5X AmpSolution[TM]. - 9.3.5.3 The QC will be documented on Form 420-QC or electronic equivalent in ILIMS. - 9.3.6 PowerPlex® Y23 System Kit - 9.3.6.1 A male positive and negative control from the kit undergoing the QC are to be processed from amplification.
 A pass will be achieved by obtaining the expected results for each of the samples run and data of acceptable quality (e.g. sufficient RFUs).
 Comments regarding quality concerns are to be noted as appropriate. - 9.3.6.2 The QC will be documented on Form 421-QC or electronic equivalent in ILIMS.